History Files

 Professor David Tappin, marine geologist for the British Geological Survey, points to a geological scar on the ocean floor as proof that an earthquake strikes the region, sending a two-hundred mile-long section of sediment (the size of Iceland) crashing down onto the sea floor.

 Now known as the Storegga Slide, the slide displaces millions of tons of sea water to create a massive tsunami which strikes Iceland, Greenland, North America, and also Britain's eastern coastline as far south as the Humber.
-It wipes out coastal settlements by the score.
+It wipes out coastal settlements by the score, although Doggerland's final disappearance may be as late as 5000 BC.

 Stregga slide deposits